Acting Chief of Investigations

 We have done a bit of all that but as long as some people are left to run around on account or not brought to account for what they did, there'll be a problem.
 Rwanda left to itself may not meet those goals completely.

 We've met a lot of challenges in the area of cooperation where the issue of extradition has been brought to our face, waved in our face, notwithstanding the fact that this United Nations where Chapter 7 creation of United, of Security Council, which waives most of the other diff-, the other things which other countries may have.
 We don’t have to, we don’t need a bilateral agreement with any country for cooperation.
-We have standard areas and a text that should bring every country to cooperate.
+We have standard areas, standard text that should bring every country to cooperate.

 If we are having difficulties at our level to get those c-, most of those countries to cooperate, I wonder how much Rwanda will go through.
 Rwanda will face real, real difficulties for reasons one or the other, where the main challenge, Rwanda the main challenge is rules.
 Rwanda has done a lot of things to try to harmonize its (___) to create a convivial environment for trial.